Lipiny (Świętochłowice): History

-In the night of September 2/3 1939, Lipiny was seized by the Wehrmacht.
-It remained in the Third Reich until January 28, 1945, when the Red Army units entered the settlement.
+In the night of September 2/3 1939, Lipiny was seized by the Wehrmacht, and was afterwards occupied by Germany.
+At least 13 people from Lipiny, including the primary school principal, two school teachers and nine policemen were murdered by the Russians in the Katyn massacre in 1940.
+On January 28, 1945 the Red Army units entered the settlement and it was then restored to Poland.
 In 1946, all plants were nationalized, and on March 17, 1951, Lipiny was annexed by the town of Świętochłowice.